 I love Apple devices and enjoy giving tips on how to use and maintain them.

-1. Have Do Not Disturb Mode at Hand
+1. Have Do Not Disturb Mode on Hand

 You can adjust Do Not Disturb Mode to your schedule and set up specific times for your Mac to keep silent.